 The third important variable in setting up the Power i-MIG is the arc force control.
 This third adjustment can greatly vary the feel of the arc at any given volt and amp setting.
 It is used to balance the stiffness of the arc against the wetness of the arc.
 Some professionals refer to the "buttery-ness" of the arc.
-"Butteryness" is arguably somewhat a subjective term.
+"Buttery-ness" is arguably somewhat a subjective term.
 However, it generally refers to how smooth and fluid the arc feels and looks.
 In fact, the inductance alone can affect how much wire speed or voltage is needed in any given application.
-It does not typically require the altering of the Volts or the Wire Speed settings.
-However it can expose poorly selected Volt/Wire Speed parameters by magnifying the effects.
+It does not typically require altering of the Volts or the Wire Speed settings.
+However the arc force control can expose poorly selected Volt/Wire Speed parameters by magnifying the effects.
+SETUP GUIDE AND COMPONENT IDENTIFICATION